 Yes, it is possible.
 So while watching the hot air balloons from the ground is free, riding in the balloons isn’t.
 A hot air balloon ride goes for about $370.00 depending on the balloon.

 Hot air balloon rides must be booked in advance as they typically sell out.
-Visit the website to book a ride or for more information.

 Where to Stay for the Hamilton Hor Air Balloon Festival